shivshankarmh/flutter_application_2/README.md

 # flutter_application_2

-A new Flutter project.
+A new Flutter project based on Chatting Application.

-## Getting Started
+Getting Started with UI

 This project is a starting point for a Flutter application.